Kernix13/beginner-git-commands/BEGINNER_GIT.md

 These commands are for when you want to work on a repo that someone else created but not contribute to the repo.
 The commands are the same as the section above except you want to change the remote location.

 Go to GitHub and create an empty repo.
+This is where you will push so give it a relevant name.

 **NOTE**: `https_url` for the `git clone` command is the URL of the repo you want to clone, but `https_url` for the `git remote set-url origin` command should be the URL for the empty repo you created.